babel/website/website/versioned_docs/version-7.0.0/plugin-transform-async-to-generator.md

 ### Bluebird non-promise runtime error

-When a non-promise value are awaited, bluebird will throw "Error: A value was yielded that could not be treated as a promise".
-It is a runtime error so Babel can not handle it automatically.
-Users should manually transform it to a promise.
+When using `await` with non-promise values, Bluebird will throw "Error: A value was yielded that could not be treated as a promise".
+Since Babel cannot automatically handle this runtime error, you should manually transform it to a promise.
 ```diff
 async function foo() {
 -  await 42;